 Xôi: This is a Vietnamese dish that can be sweet or savoury.
 It is usually made from rice and beans.
 Sometimes they add coconut shavings and pieces of cold meat.
 (It all depends on the vendor).
 I love having this for breakfast!
 You can usually buy it at the local markets.

 Bahn Mi: Bahn Mi carts are everywhere in Nha Trang!
-For around 15,000 VND you can buy a fresh french baguette with cucumber, salad, cold meats and hot sauce!
+For around 15,000 VND you can buy a fresh Vietnamese sandwich with cucumber, salad, cold meats and hot sauce!
 Order Bahn Mi Opla for breakfast that includes an egg on top.

 Banh Xeo (Vietnamese pancake): These are sold on the streets.
 It’s a savoury pancake made with rice flour.
 There is usually a variety of fillings such as pork and shrimp.
 Herbs are also added and it is served with a dipping sauce.